matdombrock/pico-lua/README.md

 # PICO LUA

 Run lua on a pico (2)

+## How this works

+This works by downloading the Lua source code and modifying it to work with the Pico SDK.

+The main file being replaced is loslib.c which is the Lua OS library.

+See `patch_lua.sh` and `lua_patch` for more info.

 ## Use

 ```bash
 # Install deps (Fedora only)
 # If you have built pico software before, you can likely skip this step